BhaumikReddy/splitpal/README.md

 # 💸 SplitPAL

-**SplitPAL** is a modern, full-stack web application that allows users to **track, split, and manage expenses** with friends or groups.
-Designed with a sleek UI and real-time features, SplitPAL makes bill splitting and expense tracking effortless.
+SplitPAL is a full-stack expense tracker and bill-splitting app designed for seamless group finance management.
+With real-time syncing, AI-generated financial tips, and a clean UI, SplitPAL simplifies the way you manage and share expenses.

 [🌐 Live Demo](https://splitpal.vercel.app)